n0raban/PHPAxieSchool/README.md

 ## Installation

-- edit config.php
+- Edit config.php
-- send the file to your server
+- Send the file to your server
-- make sure /data/ is recursively writable
+- Make sure /data/ is recursively writable
-- (optionnal) put .htaccess and .htpasswd
+- (optionnal) Put .htaccess and .htpasswd
-- set a cron to run at 0:00 UTC precisely every day (you can use this https://console.cron-job.org/)
+- Set a cron to run at 0:00 UTC precisely every day (you can use this https://console.cron-job.org/)

 ## Give a try

-run index.php from the browser, this will fetch the latest data on prices and scholars
+Run index.php from the browser, this will fetch the latest data on prices and scholars (at first time start) It will show the HTML manager report

 > Note: First day will not show the SLP !!! (it needs 2 days to be calculated)